 Hiking: 3 hrs.

 Day 3: Gullfoss-Geysir-Háifoss waterfall- Þjórsárdalur –Hekla

-From the plateau we descend towards Gullfoss (the powerful “Golden waterfall”) where the turbulent waters of the river Hvítá plunge into a fault (canyon).
-Then we head to Geysir, which gives his name to all other spouting hot springs in the world!
-We come to the valley of Þjórsárdalur, which borders the lava field created by the volcano Hekla.
-We visit the grand waterfall of Háifoss where the water drops down a 122m high cliff, and the small valley Gjáin, before arriving at a hut near Hekla one of the Iceland’s most active volcano.
-When the Danes ruled the country they believed that its crater was a gateway to the Nether world.
-The local farmers, clever as they were, told them it was all true, and for that matter, one could hear Danish being spoken down there.
+You will start the day off descending towards Gullfoss (the powerful “Golden waterfall”), where the turbulent waters of the river Hvítá plunge into a canyon.
+Then, you head to Geysir, which gives his name to all other spouting hot springs in the world!
+In the valley of Þjórsárdalur, which borders the lava field created by the volcano Hekla, you will visit the small valley of Gjáin and the grand waterfall of Háifoss.
+There, the water drops down a 122m high cliff.
+Afterward, you will arrive at a hut near Hekla, one of the Iceland’s most active volcanoes.
+When the Danish ruled Iceland, they believed that Hekla’s crater was a gateway to the netherworld.
 The last eruption goes back to… February 2000!

 Hiking: 3-4 hrs total, numerous small walks interspersed with transfer in vehicles.